Sharing cybersecurity information between the government and private sector won’t do much good if neither side trusts the other.

 “What’s the obstacle to all this?
 It’s this trust deficit that we’ve had lingering since post-Snowden from six years ago,” he said, adding that government and industry also were wary of each other before the NSA leaks began.

-“I think the government has made some strong steps forward in regaining the trust of the American people on around intelligence collection,” he went on.
+“I think the government has made some strong steps forward in regaining the trust of the American people on intelligence collection,” he went on.
 “I think it’s done a good job rebuilding our relationships with our allies, but it has not done enough.
 We have not gone far enough as a country in regaining that trust between Washington, D.C., and the technology community where so much of this innovation takes place.”

 While an increase in the number of NSA cyber specialists taking jobs in the private sector and government transparency efforts represent improvements, Olsen said, national security officials and private companies have different goals in cyberspace.